openjs-foundation/cross-project-council/project-resources/REQUESTING_GITHUB_RESOURCES.md

 The Pull Request template below should be completed with a Pull Request containing an addition to the `GITHUB_REQUESTS/{CurrentYear}.md` spreadsheet from this repository, filling the required information.

+> [!NOTE]\
+> The costs are are billed on a monthly-basis.
+Hence the the costs should be calculated on a monthly-basis.

 ### Best Practices

 These best practices are a set of recommendations for maintaining a healthy usage of the resources.